Do You Wanna Get Funky: Critical reception

 Larry Flick from Billboard magazine praised "Do You Wanna Get Funky", predicting that its "killer hook and a memorable refrain" will "push the act up the charts once again".
 Troy J. Augusto from Cash Box named it Pick of the Week and highlighted its "heavy-duty dance groove, some tasty toast-vox from Trilogy and a heaping helping of Ms. Wash’s operatic voice".
 He also suggested the "fiery track" could be a hit on "a large cross-section of contemporary radio".
 Pan-European magazine Music & Media wrote, "When was the last C&C hit?
 In other words, high time for a new one."
 Brad Beatnik from Music Weeks RM Dance Update named it the best cut "on a rather patchy new album", positively commenting on the choice of sample and "superb diva vocals from Martha Wash and Zelma Davis".

 Music video

 The music video for "Do You Wanna Get Funky" was directed by Keir McFarlane, depicting the artists and musicians performing at a round-shaped dancefloor inside a nightclub.
 It includes Martha Wash for the first time in a video by C+C Music Factory.
 "Do You Wanna Get Funky" was nominated for Best Clip of the Year in the category for R&B/Urban at the 1994 Billboard Music Video Awards.
+In Europe, the video was B-listed on French and German music television channels MCM and VIVA in October 1994.